Delicious Indian Chicken Curry Recipe with Coconut Milk

 It is always a success, and the pan is nearly always emptied, however much I make.

-If I am lucky enough to have any leftovers it freezes well and reheats very well in the microwave.
+If I am lucky enough to have any leftovers, this recipe freezes well and reheats beautifully in the microwave.

 I hope you enjoy this curry as much as we do.
 Let us know how you get on in the comments section below!